samueltauil/microbit-mcp/README.md

 # microbit-mcp

-An MCP (Model Context Protocol) server for the micro:bit that enables LLMs to interact with micro:bit devices.
+An MCP (Model Context Protocol) server for the micro:bit that enables LLMs to interact with micro:bit devices. **Supports both micro:bit v1 and v2 boards.**

 ## Features